licht1stein/pydantic-gen/README.md

 ## Why generate schemas?

-Normally you just program the schemas within your program, but there are several user cases when code generation makes a lot of sense:
+Normally you just program the schemas within your program, but there are several use cases when code generation makes a lot of sense:

 * You're programming several apps that use the same schema (think an API server and client library for it)